freeipa/freeipa-pr-ci/doc/prscheduler.md

 ### open_close_pr script

-This script is automating the creation of a dummy pull request against the official freeipa upstream repository.
-It is launched on a machine called the scheduler.
-This machine does not need to be very beefy, as it only creates a pull request (the tests are executed on PR-CI runners when they detect that a new PR has been created).
+This script currently supports two main commands: open_nightly_pr and open_template_pr.

-The script is basically doing what a regular user would do in order to create a PR.
+Open_nightly_pr command simply automates the creation of a pull request against the official FreeIPA upstream repository in order to trigger a nightly regression run.
+It is basically doing what a regular user would do in order to create a PR.

 Prerequisites:
-- a normal user needs to have a github account in order to create PRs.
+- a normal user needs to have a GitHub account in order to create PRs.
-The github account is stored in the variable $repo_owner
+The GitHub account is stored in the variable $repo_owner
-- a normal user needs to have a fork of freeipa github repo, accessible through https://github.com/$repo_owner/freeipa
+- a normal user needs to have a fork of FreeIPA GitHub repo, accessible through https://github.com/$repo_owner/freeipa

 In order to create a PR, a user needs to:
-- create a local clone of freeipa github repo (= the official freeipa repo)
+- create a local clone of FreeIPA GitHub repo (= the official FreeIPA repo)
 - checkout a local branch $branch (for instance master)
 - push this local branch to his fork
 - create a local branch for the commit: $identifier